VIRTUAL INSTRUCTOR LED TRAINING (VILT)

 About The Course

-This seminar provides advanced level heat rate optimization methods of coal power plants.
-This seminar provides detailed description of all the methods used to improve the heat rate (increase the efficiency) of pulverized coal and circulating fluidized bed coal power plants.
+This course provides advanced level heat rate optimization methods of coal power plants.
+This course provides detailed description of all the methods used to improve the heat rate (increase the efficiency) of pulverized coal and circulating fluidized bed coal power plants.
 All the processes, operational and maintenance activities, capital projects, technical options, potential initiatives and incentives to implement upgrades/repairs for increasing the plant efficiency will be covered in detail.
-This seminar will also provide in-depth explanation of all the equipment and systems used in coal power plants.
+This course will also provide in-depth explanation of all the equipment and systems used in coal power plants.
 This includes, boilers, superheaters, reheaters, turbines, condensers, feedwater heaters, deaerators, pumps, compressors, fans, transformers, electric generators, instrumentation and control systems, and governing systems, etc.

 All the factors which affect the power plant efficiency and emissions will be explained thoroughly.
 All the methods used to calculate the heat rate of the power plant will be covered in detail.
 All the areas in pulverized coal and circulating fluidized bed power plants where efficiency loss can occur will be explained.
-This seminar will also provide up-dated information in respect to the following methods used to improve the power plant heat rate:
+This course will also provide up-dated information in respect to the following methods used to improve the power plant heat rate:

 - Optimizing the Combustion Process and Sootblowing